 Like in many countries around the world, the Dominican Government as well has tightened the nightly curfew now during the aftermath holiday season.
 The current Covid-19 curfew hours nationwide are:

 - from 5pm to 5am Monday to Friday (also if it is a holiday),

 - and 12pm to 5am on Saturdays and Sundays,

 - all regulations with an additional 3-hour transit period to get back home on time.
 Metro and Omsa buses in the capital Santo Domingo will operate until 8pm daily.

 The curfew regulations will probably be in place until the end of January.

-The Dominican Republic is still under State of Emergency which allows the government and parliament to take regulatory and preventive actions to confront the advance of the Corona virus.
-Here is what to currently expect in the country when travelling to the Dominican Republic:
+The Dominican Republic is still under State of Emergency which allows the government and parliament to take regulatory and preventive actions to confront the advance of the virus:

 - Airports are open for international travel while land borders stay closed; maritime restrictions have just been lifted: cruise ships are allowed to enter Dominican harbours again.